top of page

 Fr Billy Swan

-Dear friends.
 Today we begin Holy Week.
-Easter is the high point of the Church’s year where the great events of Jesus’ passion, death and resurrection are recalled and proclaimed once again.
-On this Palm Sunday, we listen to the passion account from Matthew’s Gospel that begins with Jesus’ entry into Jerusalem on a donkey as the crowds welcomed him with branches of palm.
-Today on the first day of Holy Week, we invite everyone to participate fully in the Easter ceremonies and to become involved in the drama that unfolds.
+It is a time when we are invited to participate fully in the Easter ceremonies and to become involved in the drama that unfolds.
 This week we listen once again to the greatest story ever told and how Jesus Christ did battle with every form of human dysfunction, evil, sin and death in order to conquer it.
 Out of love, Jesus descended into the hell of his passion in order to offer hope and forgiveness to all of us.

 Finally, in the Passion according to Matthew, Jesus finds the apostles sleeping in the garden.
 At the time when he needed their company most, they were not present to him.
 It is a powerful reminder for us to stay awake this week and be attentive to the great drama about to unfold.
 In this drama we are all absorbed and involved but most of all, saved by his love.
-Let us prayerfully enter Jerusalem with him this week.
+Let us prayerfully enter Jerusalem with him this week, not at a safe distance but as willing participants.

 bottom of page